Backpacking Tajikistan: the best guide to travel in Tajikistan

 Once you have severe symptoms the only thing that helps is to go down again to a lower altitude as soon as possible.

 Solo female travel in Tajikistan

 Solo female travel in Tajikistan is safe, but I did feel I got my share of attention as a woman travelling in Tajikistan.
 Men do get flirty sometimes, especially at the checkpoints along the Pamir highway.
-Still, in my experience it was never something more than a bit annoying.
+Still, in my experience, it was never something more than annoying.